 - 2 pounds (1 kilogram) potatoes

 Rinse beans and remove any debris.
 Put beans in a pot and cover with water.
 Soak overnight.

 Peel and cut potatoes into small pieces (1-inch squares).

 Place two large pots on the stove, each with about 2 cups of water.
 Put the bones, beans and a pinch of salt and bring to a slow boil.

-- When the beans are half cooked (30-60 minutes depending on the type of beans), remove the bones and add the pieces of potato and continue to simmer.
+When the beans are half cooked (30 to 60 minutes depending on the type of beans), remove the bones and add the pieces of potato and continue to simmer.